 If you have a history with the justice system and want to get back to work, Goodwill’s reentry services can help.
 We will help you get the training you need and support you along the way.
 Once you have completed your training, we will make every effort to place you in employment that puts you on the path to long-term success.

 If you are interested in gaining the confidence and skills to build a stable, productive life, fill out the form below.
-Once we have received your form, we will reach out to you with more information about our reentry programs.
+Once we have received your form, we will reach out to you with more information about our reentry program.

 Reentry Program Interest Form